 "Using perClass we have implemented a classifier that takes in various features extracted from these 3D particle models and classifies them into a number of shape categories that are of relevance to us.
 The system also allows us to take simultaneous reflectance image of each particle.
 Relevant data from these images is fed into another classifier that enables us to obtain a colour classification for each particle." -- Dr. Garry Morrison, DebTech

 Sort luggage at the airport

 perClass helps Type22 to design robust classification algorithms and quickly embed them in their baggage handling solutions, minimizing the deployment time.

 "With perClass we have been able to apply our classification algorithms to a variety of "real-life" baggage handling products. perClass development environment is easy-to-use, powerful and extensive.
 Deploying the created algorithms is simple and reliable." -- Jorick Naber, Type22 BV

 Get the Flash Player to see this player.

 At Delft University of Technology Prof. Emile Hendriks and his PhD and master students Fei Fei and Javier have developed a human-computer interface based on body pose recognition.
 In live video stream, they detect body postures by matching human torso models.
+Note that this demonstrator does use a single standard camera, no Kinect or other depth sensors.
 Pose classifiers, trained on model parameters in perClass, are then quickly exported for execution in a real-time posture recognition demo written in C++ and OpenCV.

 Thomas Karavides, MSc student of Erasmus Medical Center in Rotterdam, The Netherlands, used perClass to optimize detectors for landmark points of 3D segmentation of heart.
 Thomas leveraged interactive perClass tools for ROC analysis to fine-tune his AdaBoost detectors according the specific performance requirements.